Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-this action compatible with the action of $u$ on $\Vmin$.
+this action compatible with the action of $u$ on $M(E_7)$.

 Now let $a=2$, and recall that $L=\SL_2(7)$.
-The eigenvalues of an element $y$ of order $25$ on $\Vmin$ are enough to determine the semisimple class of $E_7$ to which $y$ belongs.
-This allows us to apply Lemma \ref{lem:q/2restricted} to see that if there is an $A_1$ subgroup with $24$-restricted composition factors, then any subgroup $H$ of $G$ whose composition factors on $\Vmin$ match the restriction of this $A_1$ to $\SL_2(49)$ is a blueprint for $\Vmin$.
+The eigenvalues of an element $y$ of order $25$ on $M(E_7)$ are enough to determine the semisimple class of $E_7$ to which $y$ belongs.
+This allows us to apply Lemma \ref{lem:q/2restricted} to see that if there is an $A_1$ subgroup with $24$-restricted composition factors, then any subgroup $H$ of $\bG$ whose composition factors on $M(E_7)$ match the restriction of this $A_1$ to $\SL_2(49)$ is a blueprint for $M(E_7)$.

-There are $150$ conspicuous sets of composition factors for $\Vmin\downarrow_H$, and this is too many to analyse one at a time, although none of these is definable over $\F_7$, so we can eliminate those of negative $2_i$-pressure.
-Of the $150$, only $92$ of them have a corresponding set of composition factors for $L(G)$, and only $42$ of these have either no trivial factors or positive pressure.
+There are $150$ conspicuous sets of composition factors for $M(E_7)\downarrow_H$, and this is too many to analyse one at a time, but we can eliminate those of negative $2_i$-pressure using Lemma \ref{lem:pressure}.
+Of the $150$, only $92$ of them have a corresponding set of composition factors for $L(E_7)$, and only $42$ of these have either no trivial factors or positive pressure.
 Of these $42$, only $26$ have either no $2_i$ or positive $2_i$-pressure for $i=1,2$, so we have thirteen conspicuous sets of composition factors left to deal with, up to field automorphism.
 Six of these have a $2_1$ composition factor:

-\textbf{Case 1}: Consider the diagonal $A_1$ inside the $A_1A_1$ maximal subgroup of $G$, acting along each factor as $L(1)$: this acts on $\Vmin$ as
+\textbf{Case 1}: Consider the diagonal $A_1$ inside the $A_1A_1$ maximal subgroup of $\bG$, acting along each factor as $L(1)$: this acts on $M(E_7)$ as

 which has factors $L(5)^5,L(3)^4,L(7)^2,L(9)$, up to field automorphism the same as the first case above.